 In these jobs, you may very well report to an office but generally work by yourself or in a tiny group.
 Some professional jobs for introverts do allow for at-home work.
 Introverts can even find jobs that take them on the road.
 Within our list, you will find many opportunities that require a minimal amount of training or education and let you employ your creativity.

 These jobs capture the essence of what it means to be an introvert in the workforce.
 They tap your strengths and preferences for writing, research, and relying on solitude for your productivity.
 You will also find the diversity of opportunities whether you seek a side gig or full-time income.

 The 21 Best Jobs Where You Work Alone

 Accountancy can take you to jobs with corporations or major firms.
 If you are an introvert, you can practice accounting from a small or solo office or your home.
 Your contact with clients involves getting financial records, such as pay stubs, checks, invoices, and sales receipts.

 The end product can include cash flow statements, balance sheets, profit, loss statements, and income taxes.
-Introverts can thrive in accounting because you can work by yourself and produce findings in writing or calculations.
+Introverts can thrive in accounting because they can work by themselves and produce findings in writing or calculations.
 If you end up opening your own small office, the only thing you really need, except your knowledge, is an accounting practice management software, and you are all set.

 Becoming a certified public accountant (CPA) starts with a bachelor’s degree in business administration, finance, or accounting.
 Skills in computing, math, and statistics also help.
 Most states require you hold a license to practice public accounting and other finance jobs.

 As a prerequisite to the CPA examination, you must earn 150 hours of college credit.
 This typically translates to a five-year college track in which you work toward a combined Bachelor of Science and Masters of Accounting degree.